PeterParushev/duck-coding-fe/README.md

 # duck-coding-fe

 ## Running the application

 `npm install`
 `npm run start`

 ## Testing the application`

 `npm install`
 `npm run test`

 ## Additional thoughts

+I had to modify the document api service to handle CORS

 I've covered the `Acceptance criteria` I believe.

-For the `Bonus points`:
-  The filtering by category would happen in a similar manner as filtering by name, although I'd have to keep the state of the filters in the page component in order to combine them.
-  The sorting would happen in an sorting component that would emit to the page and sorting would happen there.
-  For error handling I would implement the `ErrorHandler` interface and register that class in the providers of a module under the `ErrorHandler` injection token.
+I also implemented filtering by categories.
+I implemented global error handling - it just logs the error message to the console.